 - The unique ID of the target app

-- Action: The action that should be performed on the data
+- The action that should be performed

 The action attribute in an invocation request describes the task that can be performed on the content.
 Every action is uniquely identified by a name.
 Action names end with a verb in uppercase letters.
 To help identify the ownership and uniqueness of each action, the action attributes in an invocation request use a reverse DNS style structure (for example, com.acme.action.VIEW).

-All the actions available on the BlackBerry 10 OS begin with bb.action and are appended by a verb in uppercase letters.
+All of the actions available on the BlackBerry 10 OS begin with bb.action and are appended by a verb in uppercase letters.
 Before you add a custom action, check to see if there is already a suitable action provided by the platform.
 For a complete list of available platform actions, see Invoking core applications.